reyhanr01/pointing-game/README.md

 ## How the trick works

 A photo's fingers can't move — but the photo itself can rotate and slide.
-The app keeps a pool of calibrated photos (80+, growing).
+The app keeps a pool of 115 calibrated photos.
 Every photo knows its TRUE finger angle, measured from the actual pixels (guessing got angles wrong by up to 18°), plus the exact knuckle position that serves as the rotation pivot.
 When your cursor settles,